 Columbia Bus Accidents Lawyer Near Me803-999-2993

-Identifying the liable party is difficult in many Columbia bus accidents because of the way several laws work together.
-For example, vicarious liability is a legal doctrine that allows us to hold the employer of a negligent bus driver liable for an accident the driver may have caused.
+Identifying the liable party is difficult in bus accidents because of the way several laws work together.
+For example, vicarious liability is a legal doctrine that allows us to hold the employer of a negligent bus driver liable for an accident the driver causes.
 However, special rules may apply if that employer is a government agency.
-In general, liability depends on who operated the bus or other vehicle in question.
+In general, liability depends on who operated the bus and the entity that owns it.

 Accidents Involving the Comet and DART Services

-The Comet and Dial-A-Ride Transit (DART) service for those with disabilities provide public transit services throughout Columbia and the Midlands.
-Operated by Central Midlands Regional Transit Authority, this agency may be liable if:
+The Comet and Dial-A-Ride Transit (DART) service for those with disabilities provides public transit services throughout Columbia and the Midlands.
+The Central Midlands Regional Transit Authority may be liable if:

-- A Comet or DART bus hit your vehicle; or
+- A Comet or DART bus hit your vehicle.

-Because Central Midlands Regional Transit Authority is a government agency, we need to act quickly to investigate the accident and notify it of your injuries and intent to file a claim.
-We have a short time to file an administrative claim to comply with government rules in cases like this.
+Because Central Midlands Regional Transit Authority is a government agency, we need to act quickly to investigate the accident and notify the agency of your intent to file a claim.
+We have a short time to file an administrative claim that complies with government rules.

 Columbia School Bus Accidents

 In general, Columbia school bus accidents caused by a county bus driver are also the responsibility of a government agency, whether this is the Richland County School District or another local school district.
-We still have a limited time to notify the district of our claim and we should spend time navigating the administrative process before taking any further action.
+We still have a limited time to notify the district of our claim.

 If the bus belongs to a private school, the process is different and may follow the same rules as a privately-owned bus.